January 3rd, 2017

 Cheyenne writes to "remind" herself and her readers who are going through their own battles of what's important.
 She hopes her blog can be used as a tool for others like her to draw inspiration from, and gain a better idea of what to expect when facing cancer.
 She writes how her days have been different, what's stayed the same, and what "normal" means to her now as a survivor.

-: no-bullshit advice on changing your perspective on your own cancer journey.
+Best for: no-bullshit advice on changing your perspective on your own cancer journey.

 Fight the Big Fight